-Interest Rate Risk - The money market mutual fund is classified as an investment with a maturity of less than one year because it is redeemable in full immediately.
+Interest Rate Risk - The money market mutual fund and FHLB bonds are classified as an investment with a maturity of less than one year.

 Credit Risk - Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-At December 31, 2021 and 2020, KPP was invested in a money market mutual fund, which invests in short-term U.S. Treasury and government agency securities, including repurchase agreements collateralized in full by U.S. Treasury and government agency securities.
+At December 31, 2022 and 2021, KPP was invested in a money market mutual fund, which invests in short-term U.S. Treasury and government agency securities, including repurchase agreements collateralized in full by U.S. Treasury and government agency securities and are currently rated AAA by S&P and Aaa by Moody's NRSRO.
+The FHLB bonds carry an AA+ rating by S&P and Aaa by Moody's NRSRO.

 Custodial Credit Risk - For an investment, custodial credit risk is the risk that in the event of the failure of the counterparty KPP will not be able to recover the value of its investment or collateral securities that are in the possession of an outside party.
-All of the underlying securities for KPP's investments at December 31, 2021 and 2020, are exposed to custodial credit risk because they are held by the counterparty in other than KPP's name.
+All of the underlying securities for KPP's investments at December 31, 2022 and 2021, are exposed to custodial credit risk because they are held by the counterparty in other than KPP's name.

-Concentration of Credit Risk - At December 31, 2021, and 2020, 100% of KPP's investments were in the Federated Government Obligations Fund money market mutual fund.
+Concentration of Credit Risk - At December 31, 2022 and 2021, 49% and 51% of KPP's investments were in the Federal Home Loan Bank Bonds and Federated Government Obligations Fund money market mutual fund, respectively.